ryanadamczyk/ryanadamczyk.github.io/_posts/2024-09-12-powerautomate-microsoft-form.md

 ---

 # Power Automate & Microsoft Forms
-Power Automate can be a very powerful tool when the situation is appropiate.
+Power Automate can be a very powerful tool when the situation is appropriate.

 I recently found myself needing to create a Microsoft form that collects as follows:
 - Ask for users Full Name